s10wen/kapow-skeleton/README.md

 - `gruntfile.js` alter the main configuration
 - `grunt/default.js` choose what runs as part of the main build task
-- `grunt/watch.js` change what happens when certain files change
+- `grunt/watch.js` change what happens when certain files change or are added

 Several Grunt commands are at your disposal: